OGMyst/milestone-Project-three/README.md

 of javascript would have to be rewritten so it was decided that it could left since it made no difference in functionality in regards the site.

-The following tests have been used to ensure proper site functionality: